hyperspy/hyperspy/doc/user_guide/eds.rst

    :align:   center
    :width:   500

-   EDS spectrum plot with a selection of line markers.
+   EDS spectrum plot with a selection of line markers

 .. _get_lines_intensity:

-Get lines intensity
+Geting the intensity of an X-ray line
 -------------------

+.. versionadded:: 0.8

-Data files used in the following examples can be downloaded using
+Data used in the following examples can be downloaded using:

 .. code-block:: python